-Rafael de la Hoz, MD, MPH, MSc, is a board-certified occupational pulmonologist and internist, Professor of General Internal Medicine and Occupational Medicine in the Department of Preventive Medicine and practices at the Selikoff Centers for Occupational Health at the Icahn School of Medicine at Mount Sinai.
+Rafael de la Hoz, MD, MPH, MSc, is a board-certified occupational pulmonologist and internist, Professor of General Internal Medicine and Occupational Medicine in the Department of Environmental Medicine and Public Health and practices at the Selikoff Centers for Occupational Health at the Icahn School of Medicine at Mount Sinai.
 Dr. de la Hoz has had a longstanding career interest in research in clinical occupational respiratory toxicology and occupational obstructive lung diseases.
 He has been particularly interested in obstructive airway diseases that escape classification into the accepted nosological entities.
 For the past decade, Dr. de la Hoz has followed and characterized the types of bronchial disease associated with occupational toxicant exposures at the WTC disaster site.
 From his initial clinical descriptions, he moved to the investigation, as the principal investigator of federally funded research grant, of the correlation of symptoms, pulmonary functional, and qualitative and quantitative chest CT scan findings in the WTC occupational cohort followed at Mount Sinai Medical Center.

 Before coming to Mount Sinai in 2002, Dr. de la Hoz served as Assistant Professor of Medicine at the Columbia University College of Physicians and Surgeons, Research Assistant Professor of Environmental Medicine at the New York University School of Medicine, and as Instructor of Medicine at the Yale School of Medicine.